 Breaking Echo Chambers with Personalized News

-When advancements in data analytics enable digital media to provide personalized news for readers, will they provide news that conforms to the readers' existing biases, thus creating "echo chambers"?
-To answer this question, this paper studies a game between a click-maximizing website and a reader who tries to learn the true state of the world.
-Contrary to popular belief, this paper shows that the answer is "no".
-It is, in fact, optimal for the website to feature headlines that contradict the reader's existing bias.
-This result is jointly driven by the reader's demand for learning and the website's strategy to induce clicks.
-On the one hand, the reader expects to learn more about the state of the world when she reads an article that contradicts her current views, even if she expects it to be less credible than an article which agrees with her views.
-On the other hand, by featuring surprising headlines, the website challenges the reader's belief about the true state and increases her demand to click for more information.
-This paper stands in sharp contrast with papers by Gentzkow and Shapiro (2006) as well as Suen (2004), which rationalize how subscription-maximizing media such as newspapers and cable TVs pander to consumers' prior biases with conforming news.
+When a digital platform such as Google News selects personalized news for its user, will it select news that conforms to its user’s existing bias, thus creating an “echo chamber”?
+To answer this question, this paper studies a game between a click-maximizing platform and a user who tries to learn the true state of the world.
+This paper shows that, contrary to popular belief, it is optimal for the platform to select news that contradicts the user’s existing bias.
+This result stands in contrast with the bias of traditional media such as newspapers (Gentzkow and Shapiro, 2006; Suen, 2004) and this contrast is consistent with the recent empirical findings on online news consumption (Boxell, Gentzkow, and Shapiro, 2017; Gentzkow and Shapiro, 2011; Flaxman, Goel, and Rao, 2016).
+This paper shows that it is optimal for a platform to send its user news that opposes her current view for two reasons.
+On the one hand, the user prefers opposing news because she expects to learn more about the state of the world from it, even if she expects it to be less credible than the news that agrees with her views.
+On the other hand, by sending surprising news, the platform challenges the user’s belief about the true state and increases her demand to click for more information.

 Keywords: media bias, personalized news, echo chambers